Rethinking the Micro-Foundation of Opinion Dynamics: Rich Consequences of the Weighted-Median Mechanism: Results and Discussion

+We randomly sampled 18 experiments from the dataset, in which 71 participants answer all the 30 questions at each round.
+For each question, we predict the participants' third-round answers based on their second-round answers using the following hypotheses H1-H6 in pairs: Each participant $i$'s answer $x_i(t+1)$ at the $(t+1)$-th round is given by where ``Median'' and ``Average'' means arithmetic median and average of all the six participants' answers, respectively.
+If there are two arithmetic medians, then Median$(x(t))$ denotes the one closest to $x_i(t)$.
+Hypothesis H3 (H4 resp.) can be interpreted as the median (averaging resp.) mechanism with ``inertia'', while hypothesis H5 (H6 resp.) can be interpreted as the median (averaging resp.) mechanism with ``prejudice''.
+For hypotheses H3-H6, the parameters $\gamma_i(t)$, $\beta_i(t)$, $\tilde{\gamma}_i(t)$ and $\tilde{\beta}_i(t)$ are estimated by least-square linear regression based on the participants' answers in the first 20 questions as the training set.
+Then these estimated parameters are used to predict their answers in the remaining 10 questions.

+Using the above method for $t=2$, we obtain 71$\times$30 = 2130 predictions of the participants' 3rd-round answers by each of H1 and H2, and 71$\times$10=710 predictions by each of H3-H6.
+Fig.~\ref{fig:empirical}(b) shows the scatter plots between the observed answers and the predictions by H1 and H2.
+We compute the error rate for each prediction by H1-H6 as follows:

-In addition, we also consider some meaningful extensions of the weighted-median and weighted-average mechanisms by introducing individual inertia or attachments to initial opinions~\cite{NEF-ECJ:90}.
-The data analysis results are reported in the Supplementary Material~[20].
-For any of these set-ups, the model based on median is more accurate than the model based on averaging in predicting participants' opinion shifts.
-Moreover, these extensions to the weighted-median mechanism achieve remarkably low prediction errors by introducing additional parameters.
-However, despite being useful for fitting the models, these parameters do not reflect intrinsic attributes of the individuals, nor are they stable over time.
-Hence, we refrain from such extensions and focus on the core issue, namely the mean v.s. the median mechanisms.
+Some indicative statistics of the prediction error rates for H1-H6 are visualized in Fig.~\ref{fig:empirical}(c) and are presented in details in Supplementary Fig.~1, according to which the median error rate of the predictions by median (H1) is 46.36\% lower than that of the predictions by average (H2).
+In addition, for each pair of hypotheses, the median-based mechanism bears lower median (and also mean) prediction error rate than the average-based counterpart.
+Notably, hypotheses H3 and H4 achieve remarkably low prediction errors by introducing individual inertia as additional parameters.
+Despite being useful for fitting the models, these parameters do not reflect intrinsic attributes of the individuals, nor are they stable over time.
+Hence, we refrain from such extensions and focus on the core issue, namely mean v.s. median.
+In addition, we also predict the participants' opinion shifts from the first round to the second round of each question.
+The results yield quantitatively similar conclusions, see the Supplementary Fig.~1.